slurm-lab-usc/GPT-Fabric-Smoothing/README.md

-This simulation environment is based on SoftGym.
-However, in this repo we made some changes to the original SoftGym, so it's recommended to just use the softgym provided in this repo.
+This simulation environment is based on [SoftGym](https://github.com/Xingyu-Lin/softgym).
+However, in this repo we made some changes to the original [SoftGym](https://github.com/Xingyu-Lin/softgym), so it's recommended to just use the SoftGym provided in this repo.

 1. Clone this repository.